IgniteUI/igniteui-documentation/topics/00_NetAdvantage_for_jQuery_Overview.md

 The data source component, igDataSource, is a client-side JavaScript class that manipulates data through data binding, paging, sorting and filtering collections of data whether local to the client or remote from a web server.
 Supported remote data formats include: REST, JSON, XML, JSONP and oData.
 No server-side data binding is required to build data-driven web applications and data-binding operations are available to the client where Ajax can support seamless client-server communication.

-### ASP.NET MVC Helpers
+### %%ProductNameMVC%%

 %%ProductName%% includes a .NET™ assembly for ASP.NET MVC.
 This assembly provides .NET developers the ability to interact with the jQuery widgets on the server.
 Developers using any CLR language can set options on the %%ProductName%% widgets on the server in order emit the appropriate jQuery and HTML to the client.

-The ASP.NET MVC Helpers give you the flexibility to implement different server-side ViewModel patterns.
+The %%ProductNameMVC%% give you the flexibility to implement different server-side ViewModel patterns.
 The helper API also supports a fluent syntax for use in both Web Forms and Razor View Engine templates.

 ### ASP.NET MVC Templates